Albino (Amelanistic) Corn Snake

 Technically, there’s none.
 In this case, albino corn snakes aren’t technically albino, either.
 The cause of albinism or amelanism is the tyr gene, which is what provides the coding required for melanin production.
 The gene responsible for the mutation that caused this morph was the oca2 gene, which codes for a transporter gene specific to melanocytes.
 This mutation prevents any melanin that is produced from being transported to the melanocytes.

-Albino corn snakes have the same markings as their normally-colored corn snake siblings.
+Albino corn snakes have the same markings as their normally colored corn snake siblings.
 The difference is that, as an albino, they lack dark pigments.
 The remaining red, orange, and pinkish colors are vivid and striking.
+For more information on snake colorations, check out our complete list of morphs here.
 They have red round to oval markings down the length of their back, which often continues toward the belly, which has a corn-kernel pattern.

 These snakes have vertical bars along their lower lip, large eyes, and slender bodies.
 Albino corn snakes can measure anywhere from two to six feet in length as adults and weigh between one and two pounds.
 They have no heat-sensing pits and are primarily diurnal.